developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/sap/index.md

     "Mozilla/5.0 (Linux; Android 4.4.3; TC700H Build/01-23257-K-15-04-00-MV) AppleWebKit/537.36 (KHTML, like Gecko) Version/4.0 Chrome/33.0.0.0 Mobile Safari/537.36".

 ...**insert portions of the working UserAgent data into the non-working data** until the issue is resolved.
-For example, inserting the value `MSIE 6.0` from the working UserAgent data (at the top) into the non-working data as below could resolve some rendering issues.
+For example, inserting the value `MSIE 6.0` from the working UserAgent data (top) into the non-working data as below could resolve some rendering issues.

 ![img](useragent.png)